Two community gardens are operated collectively by their participant gardeners in collaboration with Corcoran Neighborhood Organization:

 Applications are now open for plots at Corcoran’s two community gardens!

 Garden plots range from 4’x12’ to 10’x12’ in size, and several accessible raised bed plots are available at the Corcoran Community Garden.
 Cost for plots varies from $35-$60 for the year, depending on plot size.
 Scholarships are available for those with financial need.
-Check out updates from our garden coordinators below!
+Check out the updates below from our garden coordinators!

 Corcoran Community Garden (3301 24th Avenue South)